This manual (updated 29 January 2012) is for GNUnited Nations (version

 Some targets are not built by default, because they are only useful under certain circumstances.
 Think of them like semi-automated commands or canned command sequences that are more complicated, and more importantly, whose arguments are variables computed at the time make reads the makefiles—the filesets they affect are specific and already defined, one way or another.

-This target can be rebuilt more often than all; it is invoked
+This target can be rebuilt more often than all; however, currently we just build all with the same period.

 This target is meant to be rebuilt nightly.